Antioch Animal Services

 Before the license can be issued, you must obtain a rabies vaccination from a veterinarian and provide us with a certificate as proof of the vaccination.

-It is not necessary to have your dog spayed or neutered to get a license, but there are reduced licensing fees for the animals that have received the alteration.
-To receive the reduced fee, you will need proof of the operation (either the operation receipt, or bringing the dog into the shelter if male).
+It is not necessary to have your dog spayed or neutered to get a license, but there are reduced licensing fees for the animals that have been altered.
+To receive the reduced fee, you will need proof of the operation (either the operation receipt, a spay/neuter certificate from your veterinarian).
 Sometimes the rabies certificate will show proof.

-When you are ready to license your dog, you can bring the necessary paperwork to Antioch Animal Services to purchase a one, two, or three year license, depending on the length of your rabies vaccinations.
+When you are ready to license your dog, you can bring the necessary paperwork to Antioch Animal Services to purchase a one, two, or three-year license, depending upon the expiration date of the rabies certificate.
 You can also obtain a license application from your Veterinarian, and mail the information to the specified address with your payment.

 If you are not an Antioch resident, you must license your dog with Contra Costa County Animal Services at (925) 608-8400, or with your local Animal Services, if located outside of Contra Costa County.

 There are additional online resources available where you can post your lost pet’s information, some are as follows:

-Contra Costa Animal Services (CCAS) is located at 4800 Imhoff Place, Martinez and accepts found animals from all areas of Contra Costa County excluding animals found in the city limits of Antioch.
+Contra Costa Animal Services (CCAS) is located at 4800 Imhoff Place, Martinez and accepts found animals from all areas of Contra Costa County, except animals found in the city limits of Antioch.
 However, we recommend you check with CCAS if you have lost your pet.
 You can fill out a report with CCAS for your lost pet at (925) 335-8330 or in person at their facility.
 Here is their website describing their lost pet process: https://www.contracosta.ca.gov/822/Reporting-a-Lost-Pet

-Call Antioch Animal Services at 779-6989 and report the exact location of the animal.
-Although we will attempt to remove a deceased animal within 72 hours, keep in mind that this is an important but low-priority task.
-Dead animal pick up is only provided Tuesday through Thursday from 8am to 5pm.
+Call Antioch Animal Services at 925-779-6989 and report the exact location of the animal.
+Although we will attempt to remove a deceased animal within 72 hours, keep in mind that this is an important but low-priority task, so it may take longer.

-If the dog is posing a public threat, such as an aggressive animal, call Animal Services at 779-6989 during regular business hours.
-After hours call the Non-Emergency Police number, 778-2441 and an Animal Control Officer will be dispatched if the animal is aggressive.
+If the dog is posing a public threat, such as an aggressive animal, call Animal Services at 925-779-6989 during regular business hours.
+After hours call the Non-Emergency Police number, 925-778-2441 and an Animal Control Officer will be dispatched if the animal is aggressive.
 (There is an officer on call before and after regular business hours.)

 If the dog is not posing a public threat, you may report it to the Shelter.
 However, due to higher priority calls, our Animal Control Officers may not be able to find and impound the dog.
 On the weekend, the Animal Control Officers only respond to urgent calls.
 Although a report will be taken by our front desk staff, it will not be handled immediately.

-Due to space limitation, Antioch Animal Services only accepts surrenders by appointment from Antioch residents and there is a fee.
-If you are and Antioch resident and you wish to surrender your animal, please complete the SURRENDER REQUEST FORM.
+Due to space limitations, Antioch Animal Services will only accept owner surrenders from Antioch residents, by appointment.
+If you are an Antioch resident and you wish to surrender your animal, please complete the SURRENDER REQUEST FORM.
 A representative from the ARF Pet Safety Net program, a partner of Antioch Animal Services, will call you within three business days to provide resources to help you keep your pet in your home, or assist you in scheduling a future appointment for surrender.
 We strongly encourage you to exhaust the re-homing tools and other resources that will be sent in response to your form inquiry as an alternative to surrender.
 As space permits, pets from the City of Antioch will be admitted to the shelter by appointment.

 In addition to Dog Licensing and Adoption Services, our Shelter offers microchipping of your pet.
-Before you bring your pet to the Shelter, phone us at 779-6989 to make sure we have staff to insert the microchip.
-The microchip fee for dogs and cats is $23.00 for Antioch residents and $28.00 for Non-residents.
-These fees include microchip implant and registration on the Animal Shelter database.
-Pet owners may additionally register their pets directly with HomeAgain Pet Recovery by sending $19.99 annually.
+Before you bring your pet to the Shelter, phone us at 779-6989 to make an appointment.
+The microchip fee for dogs and cats is $25.00.
+This fee includes microchip implant and lifetime registration on the Animal Shelter database.

 Antioch Animal Services does not offer spay/neuter, vaccination, or kenneling services to the public.
 You can contact a local veterinarian and/or kennel for these services.

-We also adopt out rabbits, hamsters, guinea pigs, and other pet rodents.
-Though more infrequent, we also adopt out reptiles animals such as turtles, snakes, and lizards.
+Occasionally, we also adopt out rabbits, hamsters, guinea pigs, and other pet rodents.
+Though more infrequent, we also adopt out reptiles and animals such as turtles, snakes, and lizards.
 Check the animals available for adoption by visiting 24Petconnect.